Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There is no fee to reserve the four small shelters in Flag Rock Recreation Area.
 There is a $50 fee to reserve the two large picnic shelters in Flag Rock Recreation Area.
 There is a $20 fee to reserve the shelters at Legion Park, Clear Creek Park, and Norton City Park.
 Contact (276) 679-0754 for more information and to reserve shelters.

+Voters may vote using an absentee ballot in person or by mail.
+You may request an Absentee Voting Application by calling (276) 679-1162 or visiting the Registrar's Office located at 201 Park Avenue NE.
+This form can also be downloaded from the Department of Elections website linked below.
 The Registrar's Office will process your application and mail your absentee ballot the day that it is received.
 Once you receive the absentee ballot, simply follow the instructions included, signing all forms, and return in the enclosed envelope.
-Virginia State Board of Elections

 You may be requested to verify resources, expenses, or household composition upon request of worker.